moshix/minesweeper/README.md

 }
 ```

-When the player disconnects, the goroutine ends and Go's garbage collector automatically cleans up the `Game` instance.
+When the player disconnects, the goroutine ends and Go's garbage collector auomatically cleans up the `Game` instance.

 ---